prathamsm7/persona-ai/README.md

-# PersonaAI - Programming Expert Chat
+# PersonaAI - Programming Expert Chat [Live Demo](https://persona-ai-six-plum.vercel.app/)

 A Next.js application that mimics the personas of popular programming educators **Hitesh Choudhary** and **Piyush Garg** to answer programming questions in their unique styles.